- Online Training

 Ok, but what exactly do you teach first for Olympic lifting once the mobility, core work, and warm-up is done?

-Steven says three exercises are critical.
+Steven says there are three Olympic lifts for beginners that are critical.
 The barbell front squat and the barbell overhead squat are where athletes are eventually going to have to catch the weight during the clean and snatch respectively, so they need to be extremely solid before athletes can start lifting heavy.
 And the hip hinge/deadlift is the starting position and first pull of any Olympic lift, so that needs to be solid as well.

 Now before you start any session, it’s super important to answer this question: WHAT ARE WE TRYING TO GET OUT OF IT?
 This is crucial because, if we know what we’re trying to get out of the session or movement, then we can know how to adapt the movement for folks that are having trouble, or can’t get into the positions yet.